WajihaHabibullah/Chess-Game/README.md

 Run the game:
 ./ChessGame

-Players take turns entering the coordinates for moving their pieces (e.g., e2 to e4).
+Players take turns entering the coordinates for moving their pieces.
 The game validates each move and enforces the standard rules of chess.

 ✅ OOP Concepts Used
 Inheritance: All chess pieces inherit from a base Piece class.